asalamon74/pktriggercord/pentax_scsi_protocol.md

 1. General
 -----------

-This is the documentation of the USB SCSI communication between host(computer) and camera.
+This is the documentation of the USB SCSI communication between computer and Pentax camera.
 Although several requests had been made, there is no official documents from Pentax.
 This is a summary from understanding of current implementations and analysis of Pentax camera/firmware.

 To control the Pentax camera, the camera has to be set to Mass Storage (MSC) mode, rather than PTP mode.